Checkmk/ansible-collection-checkmk.general/roles/agent/README.md

 The secret for the automation user used to authenticate against your Checkmk site.
 This is mutually exclusive with `checkmk_agent_pass`.

+    checkmk_agent_port: 6556

+Configure the port the agent listens on.
+We recommend to stick to the default.
+**This does not change the agent configuration!
+It merely tells Ansible which port to talk to.**

+    checkmk_agent_port_check: 'true'

+Verify, that the the `checkmk_agent_port` is actually open, before querying it.

     checkmk_agent_auto_activate: 'false'

 Enable automatic activation of changes on all sites.